jackiboi307/cargo-short/README.md

 The output includes file names, line numbers, the message and label, as well as a code snippet with highlighting using a red undercurl.

-You might get a limited output, if the "span" is longer than 1, I don't know what that is though.
+You might get a limited output if the "span" is longer than 1, I don't know what that is though.

 Because of very limited testing, errors are likely, and there is no error handling.
 I'll make sure to add that, but please report any errors!